-In addition, the archaeological findings contradict a regression of 5 or so meters, followed by a transgression of the same amount within a couple of centuries.
+In addition, the archaeological findings contradict a regression of ~5 m, followed by a transgression of the same amount within a couple of centuries.
 Had this been the case, then the coastal settlers would have had to re-locate again and again their harbour installations - first seawards, then landwards.
-In areas with a shallow shelf, e.g. the whole Sea of Azov (maximum depth: 19 m) and the Odessa shelf (Ukraine), but also in many parts of Taman Peninsula, a vertical drop in sea level for 5 or so metres would have caused a seaward shift in the coastline for several kilometres.
+In areas with a shallow shelf, e.g. the whole Sea of Azov (maximum depth: 19 m) and the Odessa shelf (Ukraine), but also in many parts of Taman Peninsula, a vertical drop in sea level of 5 m would have caused a seaward shift in the coastline by several kilometres.
 This can neither be substantiated by archaeological evidence nor by any historical accounts.

-6.3 Arguments from geomorphological features
+6.3.
+Arguments from geomorphological features

-An argument against a major drop in sea level during the Late Holocene is that there is neither a sedimentological nor a palaeo-pedological evidence - e.g. a major erosional disconformity or any kind of palaeosol - in our corings.
+Another argument against a major drop in sea level during the Late Holocene is that there is neither sedimentological nor palaeopedological evidence - e.g. a major erosional disconformity or any kind of palaeosol - in the cores.
 Had there been a major regression that was followed by a transgression 400 or so years later, then definitely a palaeosol would have formed on the surfaces that had been exposed to subaerial weathering.
-Plus, this should definitely have created a prominent erosional disconformity.
+In addition, this should have created a prominent erosional disconformity.

-Major geomorphological features on Taman Peninsula are recent and relict erosional cliffs (up to 50 m in height; see fig. 3).
+Major geomorphological features on Taman Peninsula are recent and relict erosional cliffs (up to 50 m in height; see Fig. 3).
 They are formed in easily erodible unconsolidated Neogene bedrock.
-At Hermonassa, Sudarev & Chevelov (2010) calculated a cliff retreat of up to 20 m for the last century.
-Extrapolating this figure into the past, then several hundred meters have been eroded at some of the historic sites during the past 2 to 3 millennia.
+At Hermonassa, Sudarev and Chevelov (2010) calculated a cliff retreat of up to 20 m for the last century.
+Extrapolating this figure into the past, then several hundred metres have been eroded at some of the historic sites during the past 2-3 millennia.
 This may be one reason why in some cases archaeological remains are found offshore.

-Others reasons why parts of some ancient coastal cities are submerged for a couple of metres is subsidence tectonics (Fouache et al. 2004; Brückner et al. 2010).
-This effect combined with the general sea level rise of 2 or so metres since the time of their foundation has led to the submergence of the Lower city of Phanagoreia and other cities around the Kimmerian Bosporus.
+Another reason why parts of some ancient coastal cities are submerged by ~ 2 m is subsidence tectonics (Fouache et al., 2004; Brückner et al., 2010).
+This effect combined with the general sea level rise of ~ 2 m since the time of their foundation has led to the submergence of the Lower city of Phanagoria and other cities around the Cimmerian Bosporus.